East Falkland: Economy

-The main industries on the island are fishing, sheep farming, government, and tourism.
+The main industries on the island are fishing, sheep farming, and tourism.
 Some oats are also grown, but due to high humidity and acidic soil, the land is mainly used for grazing.

 As Stanley is the capital, and East Falkland is the most populous island, it performs an economic role as the hub of the archipelago.
 Many cruise ships now stop there.

 A large economic role is also played by RAF Mount Pleasant, which has a number of British military personnel based there.
 Although these number a few hundred, their economic role in a population of under two thousand is significant.

 Smaller industries include horse and cattle farming, and there is also recent evidence to suggest possible valuable mineral deposits on the island.

 Wildlife

 Due to more intensive human settlement, East Falkland has the corresponding conservation problems.
 The warrah was one of the first casualties, as Darwin says in The Voyage of the Beagle: